phaserjs/phaser-ce-examples/README.md

 Learn By Example
 ----------------

-Ever since we started Phaser we've been growing and expanding our extensive set of Examples.
-Currently over 250 of them!

-They used to be bundled in the main Phaser repo, but because they got so large and in order to help with versioning we've moved them to their own repo.

-Go please go and checkout https://github.com/photonstorm/phaser-examples

 Phaser comes with an ever growing suite of Examples.
-Personally I feel that we learn better by looking at small refined code examples, so we created over 250 of them and create new ones to test every new feature added.
-Inside the `examples` repo you'll find the current set.
+Personally we feel that you learn better by looking at small refined code examples.
+So we created over 250 of them, and create new ones to test nearly every feature added to Phaser.
+Inside this `examples` repo you'll find the current set.
 If you write a particularly good example then please send it to us.

 The examples need to be run through a local web server (in order to avoid file access permission errors from your browser).
 You can use your own web server, or start the included web server using grunt.